rj14ng/traversal-lang/README.md

 - Assignment operator using `=`
 - Conditional values are case insensitive (`True`, `TRUE`, `false`, `fALsE` are all acceptable)
 - Comparison operators are `=`, `not=`, `<`, `<=`, `>`, `>=`
+- String multiplication by integers (just like Python!)
+- String concatenation can be done with any data type